-The UCC is excited to offer support groups starting this Spring 2020.
+The UCC is excited to offer support groups for Fall 2021.
 Listed here are the groups being offered with brief descriptions, times, and locations.

 Disclaimer: These groups will not be Counseling Groups.
 These groups are Support Groups.
 Discretion is encouraged, but confidentiality cannot be guaranteed.
 If presenting concerns warrant further treatment, a referral to the UCC will be made.

 If you would like to JOIN in a support group, we ask that you fill out the google form below, you will be sent a link to join the support group through email.

 If I am a Student involved with The Office of Student Advocacy and Accountability, I need to look for support groups that are approved Support groups as identified by **** The Office of Student Advocacy and Accountability Approved****

 * During virtual support groups plan to be alone or utilize headphones to protect the anonymity of others and private conversations.

 * Reduce noise around you and place your microphone on mute if you're not sharing or talking.
 Also pay attention to your background to not be distracting to other meeting attendees.

 * Minimize distractions by not multitasking during the meetings.
 Try and give your full attention to the support group experience.

 * Make sure to continue attending the "meeting before the meeting" and staying after the allotted time.
 This remains the best time to strengthen relationships with your fellow community members.